philipp-spiess/this-week-in-react/src/issues/22/TWITTER.md

 ---

-⏳ To avoid unnecessary checks to shouldYield, Scheduler callbacks now receive a didTimeout argument.
+⏳ The Scheduler callbacks now receive a didTimeout argument.

+This should help in avoiding unnecessary checks to shouldYield.

 https://github.com/facebook/react/pull/14931